Last updated on August 4th, 2022 at 07:03 am

 Is backpacking Malaysia in your travel bucket list?
 You should know that Malaysia is one of the easiest countries for backpacking in Southeast Asia.
 It’s one of the most developed countries in Southeast Asia.
 Also prices are higher than in the other countries like Thailand, Cambodia, Vietnam, Laos and Myanmar.

 Malaysia has two separate parts, West Malaysia and East Malaysia.
-Today we’ll go through a guide in traveling West Malaysia.
+Today we’ll go through West Malaysia travel guide.
 I will tell you my exact Malaysia Travel Itinerary.
 I will write about my experience in East Malaysia soon.
 (Hopefully real soon.
 Let me know if that’s your way now, so I can write about it ;))

 Malaysia is a multicultural country where you can find Malayan, Chinese and Indian communities.
 When you can find these different communities of people together, you are sure to find various types of food and vegetarian food in Malaysia.

 Malaysia is a Muslim country.
 Around 60% of the population are following this religion.
 You can find mosques everywhere.
 But, you can also find temples too.
 Around 20 % of the population are Buddhist.
 Malayan is the language of the country and it’s easy to learn a few words.
 A basic knowleadge of the language is helpful for backpacking Malaysia.